The Story of Israel

 Genesis describes creation using figurative language to communicate to the people in ancient times in ways they would understand.
 How can we understand this story today?
 Learning about the creation accounts from other cultures helps us to recognize the common ideas held by people in the ancient world.
 They are not like our modern scientific understanding of the world, and were not meant to be read in that manner.

 The book begins with unusual imagery.
 As depicted in Genesis, before creation God’s spirit hovers over a body of water, “the deep” as some translations say.
 Does this mean that the universe was filled with water before God began to create?
-Genesis never says God created the water; it seems to already exist when He begins his mighty work.
+Genesis never says God created the water; it seems to already exist when He begins his mighty work with the creation of light.
 Where did the water come from?
 These natural questions lead us to think that this must be figurative language.

-The Bible teaches that “All things were made by him; and without him was not any thing made that was made” (John 1:3), but Genesis depicts the waters as already existing, which would be contradictory if taken literally but makes sense if we understand this to be figurative speech.
+The Bible teaches that “All things were made by him; and without him was not any thing made that was made” (John 1:3), but Genesis depicts the waters as already existing, which would be contradictory if taken literally, but the idea makes sense if we understand this to be figurative speech.

 Egyptian goddess Nut whose body forms the sky